 When most people think of a deadly weapon, they think about a knife, gun, or something traditionally used to kill someone.
 But, in California, a deadly weapon can be anything that can be used to inflict serious injury or take someone’s life.
 Theoretically, then, almost anything can be considered a deadly weapon under CPC 245.

 What’s more, even though it is commonly referred to as “assault with a deadly weapon” you don’t actually have to use a weapon to be found guilty of the offense.
 CPC 245(a)(4) is an assault by means of force likely to produce great bodily injury, meaning that you don’t even need to have used a weapon to be convicted under CPC 245.

 The Penalties for Assault With a Deadly Weapon in California

 The penalties you will receive if convicted of assault with a deadly weapon in California will vary widely depending on the circumstances.

 An assault with a deadly weapon that was not carried out with a firearm or a vehicle can be charged as either a misdemeanor or felony.
 A misdemeanor conviction is punishable by up to 1 year in jail, while punishment for a felony can be up to 4 years in state prison and a fine of up to $10,000.

-Whenever there is a firearm involved in an assault with a deadly weapon there is a mandatory minimum sentences if charged as a misdemeanor of not less than 6 months in the county jail.
-If charged as a felony it is punishable by 2, 3, or 4 years in state prison and a fine of up to $10,000.
+Whenever there is a firearm involved in an assault with a deadly weapon there is a mandatory minimum sentence if charged as a misdemeanor of not less than 6 months in the county jail.
+If charged as a felony it is punishable by 2, 3, or 4 years, or even up to 12 years if an assault weapon, in state prison and a fine of up to $10,000.